ADI schemes for heat equations with irregular boundaries and interfaces in 3D with applications: Introduction

 \section{Introduction}

-The heat equation and its related problems such as reaction-diffusion equations and free-boundary problems have attracted researchers' interest due to the extensive applications such as heat transfer \cite{YANENKO19631094, Gibou2005, Pandit2016}, pattern formation \cite{Chen1992, Fernandes2012, Asante2020}, crystal growth \cite{Soni1999, Nochetto1991, Nochetto1991b}, etc. Designing efficient numerical algorithms for solving these problems is of great significance, especially for those with complex boundaries/interfaces in three space dimensions, since they are closer to realistic models.
+The heat equation and related problems, such as reaction-diffusion equations and free-boundary problems, arise in a broad range of applications, including heat transfer \cite{YANENKO19631094, Gibou2005, Pandit2016}, pattern formation \cite{Chen1992, Fernandes2012, Asante2020}, crystal growth \cite{Soni1999, Nochetto1991, Nochetto1991b}, and many other areas.
+The development of efficient numerical algorithms for such problems is therefore of substantial interest, particularly in three spatial dimensions and in the presence of complex boundaries or interfaces.